jart/blink/README.md

 ## Quirks

-Here's the current list of quirks and known issues with Blink.
+Here's the current list of Blink's known quirks and tradeoffs.

+### Flags

+Flag dependencies may not carry across function call boundaries under long mode.
+This is because when Blink's JIT is speculating whether or not it's necessary for an arithmetic instruction to compute flags, it considers `RET` and `CALL` terminal ops that break the chain.
+As such 64-bit code shouldn't do things we did in the DOS days, such as using carry flag as a return value to indicate error.
+This should work fine when `STC` is used to set the carry flag, but if the code computes it cleverly using instructions like `SUB`, then EFLAGS might not change.

+### Faults

+Blink may not report the precise program counter where a fault occurred in `ucontext_t::uc_mcontext::rip` when signalling a segmentation fault.
+This is currently only possible when `PUSH` or `POP` access bad memory.
+That's because Blink's JIT tries to avoid updating `Machine::ip` on ops it considers "pure" such as those that only access registers, which for reasons of performance is defined to include pushing and popping.

 ### Futexes

-If futexes are shared between multiple processes then they'll have poorer latency, because Blink currently only supports condition variables between threads.
+If futexes are shared between multiple processes then they'll have poorer latency, because Blink currently only supports true condition variables between threads.
+However such code won't deadlock, since the POSIX threads API requires that Blink periodically poll the futex.
 Blink also currently doesn't unlock robust mutexes on process death.
 We're working on both these problems.

 ### Signal Handling